Spice: Function

-Spices are primarily used as food flavoring or to create variety.
+Spices are primarily used as food flavouring or to create variety.
 They are also used to perfume cosmetics and incense.
 At various periods, many spices were used in herbal medicine.
 Finally, since they can be expensive, rare and exotic commodities, their conspicuous consumption has often been a symbol of wealth and social class.

 Preservative claim

 The most popular explanation for the love of spices in the Middle Ages is that they were used to preserve meat from spoiling, or to cover up the taste of meat that had already gone off.
 This compelling but false idea constitutes something of an urban legend, a story so instinctively attractive that mere fact seems unable to wipe it out...
 Anyone who could afford spices could easily find meat fresher than what city dwellers today buy in their local supermarket.

 It is often claimed that spices were used either as food preservatives or to mask the taste of spoiled meat, especially in the European Middle Ages.
 This is false.
 In fact, spices are rather ineffective as preservatives as compared to salting, smoking, pickling, or drying, and are ineffective in covering the taste of spoiled meat.
-Moreover, spices have always been comparatively expensive: in 15th century Oxford, a whole pig cost about the same as a pound of the cheapest spice, pepper.
+Moreover, spices have always been comparatively expensive: in 15th-century Oxford, a whole pig cost about the same as a pound of the cheapest spice, pepper.
 There is also no evidence of such use from contemporary cookbooks: "Old cookbooks make it clear that spices weren't used as a preservative.
 They typically suggest adding spices toward the end of the cooking process, where they could have no preservative effect whatsoever."
 Indeed, Cristoforo di Messisbugo suggested in the 16th century that pepper may speed up spoilage.

-Though some spices have antimicrobial properties in vitro, pepper—by far the most common spice—is relatively ineffective, and in any case, salt, which is far cheaper, is also far more effective.
+Though some spices have antimicrobial properties in vitro, pepper—by far the most common spice—is relatively ineffective, and in any case, far cheaper salt is also far more effective.